Johns Hopkins Children's Center: Firsts

 The first ever successful separation of conjoined twins occurred at the hospital on September 7, 1987.
-The twins, Patrick and Benjamin Binder were the first twins to be successfully separated in the world.
-The separation was led by neurosurgeon Ben Carson, of Baltimore, Maryland.
-For this operation Carson was able to prepare by studying a three-dimensional physical model of the twins' anatomy.
-Carson described this separation as the first of its kind, with 23 similar attempted separations ending in the death of one or both twins.
+The twins, Patrick and Benjamin Binder, were the first twins to be successfully separated in the world.
+The separation was led by neurosurgeon Ben Carson of Baltimore, Maryland.
+Carson was able to prepare by studying a three-dimensional physical model of the twins' anatomy.
+He described this separation as the first of its kind, with 23 similar attempted separations ending in the death of one or both twins.